mikemountain/fantasy-football-scoreboard/README.md

 Woo, you've technically created a Yahoo App and you will see two important pieces of information: the Client ID (Consumer Key), and Client Secret(Consumer Secret), which will look like long strings of random letters and numbers.
 You will need to enter these two pieces of information into the config, along with your League ID.
 When you run this for the first time, you're going to get some Yahoo stuff happening - a browser window will pop up (if possible), and a link to that browser window will also appear in the console.
 It'll look similar to something like `https://api.login.yahoo.com/oauth2/request_auth?client_id=CLIENTIDHERE&redirect_uri=oob&language=en-us&response_type=code` and this is normal.
 If you don't get the browser window popping up, copy and paste this URL into a browser window, and log into Yahoo to authorise the scoreboard.
 Once you log in, you'll be given a code, which you'll need to type into the console.
 This is just to authorise the app, and a `token.json` file will be generated into an `./auth` directory so that this doesn't happen every time.

+After this, run `sudo pip install yahoo_oauth` so that you have the required library to interact with Yahoo.

 I _think_ this should be all the info people need - feel free to reach out if you need more help!